MKE MPT

-The MPT (Millî Piyade Tüfeği) is a modular rifle family designed by MKE and produced by MKE, Sarsılmaz Arms and Kalekalıp to meet the demands of the Turkish Armed Forces and to replace its aging rifles such as the Heckler & Koch G3 and Heckler & Koch HK33 due to most of them being near the end of their service life.
+The MPT (Millî Piyade Tüfeği) is a family of AR-15–style rifles designed by MKE.
+It replaces older rifles of the Turkish Armed Forces, such as the Heckler & Koch G3 and HK33.
+Common manufacturers include MKE, Sarsılmaz Arms and Kalekalıp.

 History

 After the first prototypes were built in 2008 as the Mehmetçik-1 in 5.56×45mm NATO, the rifle was negatively received.

 Turkish soldiers testing it reported that they preferred the 7.62×51mm NATO round which has far greater stopping power and range, similar to those of the existing G3 service rifles.
 The proposed Mehmetcik-1 was therefore cancelled after the first prototype and engineers started the redesign process.

 The MPT made its first public appearance at the Eurosatory 2014, ADEX 2014 and MSPO 2014 events.

 The first batch of 200 MPT-76s were delivered on 18 May 2014 and received positive feedback.
 The rifle was reported by Turkish soldiers to be extremely accurate and reliable, and outmatched the G3 in all categories.

 Serial production began in 2015.
 The initial phase of the project will see a total of 35,014 MPT-76s being produced in two tranches.
 The first tranche of the initial phase, consisting of 20,000 rifles was contracted to the state-owned company Machines and Chemical Industries Board (MKEK) in June 2015.
 The second tranche, consisting of 15,014 rifles, was contracted with local company Kalekalip in December 2015.

+The first batch of rifles was ready for delivery to the Turkish military in January 2017.
+Approximately 25,000 MPT-76s had been built by December 2018, with an order for 350,000+ more in 2019.

+In May 2024, the MPT was unveiled with a sample rifle chambered in 7.62x39mm.

 Design

-The MPT was designed for robust high altitude, all weather combat, capable of functioning in extreme hot and cold weather.

-The MKE MPT is a rifle intended to take abuse and extreme mistreatment and still maintain high accuracy and reliability in order to survive in true battle environments.

-The design was based on the AR-15, but the gas piston system was influenced by the HK417.
-It has a Picatinny rail system and mounting options for an under-barrel shotgun and grenade launcher.
+The MPT is an AR-15-style rifle with a gas piston system based on the HK417, and features a Picatinny rail system and mounting options for an under-barrel shotgun and grenade launcher.
+It was designed to endure prolonged combat and without maintenance, even under adverse environments, e.g., high altitude, extreme climates and weathers.

 The MPT-76 has some ergonomic deviations from what would be considered traditional AR-10 style rifles: the HK417 inspired buttstock must be rotated counter-clockwise about 30 degrees, to adjust the length of pull.

-It also possesses an angled foregrip-style plastic mount that bridges the transition between the lower receiver and the picatinny handguard.
-It must be removed for disassembly.
+An angled foregrip-style plastic mount bridges the transition between the lower receiver and the handguard, and needs to be removed for disassembly.

 The charging handle also possesses the retaining latch on the right side of the weapon, not the left, which is typical of most Stoner-derived weapon systems.

 Variants

-The following variants are in production:
+The MPT is produced with multiple barrel length options: